gymore-io/palette/palette/README.md

     IntoColor, WithAlpha, Limited, Srgb, Lcha
 };

-// This implements conversion to and form all Palette colors
+// This implements conversion to and from all Palette colors
 #[derive(FromColorUnclamped, WithAlpha)]
 // Tell Palette that we will take care of converting to/from sRGB
 #[palette(skip_derives(Rgb), rgb_standard = "encoding::Srgb")]